mountolive/eltiempo/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests (this includes coverage report in `coverage` directory).
+Then, run `rake spec` to run the tests (this will create a coverage report in the `coverage` directory).
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-On local development, as already mentioned, you can use [dotenv](https://github.com/bkeepers/dotenv) to define the `TIEMPO_API_KEY` env variable, and it will be loaded on `require`
+On local development, as already mentioned, you can use [dotenv](https://github.com/bkeepers/dotenv) to define the `TIEMPO_API_KEY` env variable, and it will be loaded on `require`.
+In that sense, the file `.env.template` serves as guideline: You can just rename it to `.env` and set the variable inside it to your API key and that's all.

 ## Contributing